 Women are in the news yet again.
 These days it has to do with the current US president’s views on women (and other marginalized populations), but honestly, it’s always something.
 A few years ago, it was the media giving women traveling along a hard time.
-This post is from my previous travel blog and seems like a good time to keep in mind that for women every day life boils down to one thing–personal safety.
+This post is from my previous travel blog [A woman hiking the Camino de Santiago has had her body found months after she went missing along with the woman who was killed while CouchSurfing in India] so it seems like an appropriate time to revive this post from my previous travel blog. and seems like a good time to keep in mind that for women every -day life boils down to one thing–personal safety.
 It doesn’t matter if it is the president of the US talking about ‘grabbing the by the pussy’ or female genital mutilation [a subject I wrote a paper on in college], daily life for women is all about personal safety.

 Traveling solo has helped me to: